Otaku terms are words, most often, Japanese words, that are used a lot in the anime community.

 Always remember the saying, “Boys make the best girls.”

-“Tsundere” is the Japanese word used to describe a person who is tough and cold on the outside, but is actually a soft and nice person on the inside.
+“Tsundere” is a person who is tough and cold on the outside, but is actually a soft and nice person on the inside.

 These characters are just too shy to let people see their nice and kind self.